 Here are several tips that can help you have a great experience with feeding deer:

 Deer are beautiful and intelligent animals.
 They are more than worthy of our respect.
-If you follow the advice within this article, you will be able to cultivate a relationship with one of nature’s finest champions.
+Follow the advice within this article.
+You will be able to cultivate a relationship with one of nature’s finest champions.